jynxora/linux-command-forensics-ctf-challenges/Set-up Challenge/Challenge.md

 ---

-For documentation and sumamry documenation and methodology,
+For DOCUMENTATION and SUMMARY Methodology/Template;

 Refer to my documenation here [PDF+Markdown]: [PDF+MD]()